-You should also contact the appropriate academic advisor (sometimes called the "Undergraduate Chair") or the Graduate Chair of the department(s) in which you are interested, either when you arrive or by email.
-These faculty members can be a big help if you are lacking socalled "prerequisites."
+You should also contact the appropriate academic advisor (sometimes called the "Undergraduate Chair") or the Graduate Chair of the department(s) in which you are interested, either when you arrive or by e-mail.
+These faculty members can be a big help if you are lacking so-called "prerequisites."
 The existence of several course "levels" goes hand-in-hand with the system of prerequisites, or courses which you need to have taken in order to qualify for other courses.
 For example, you may find that in order to take a fourth-level seminar, you need to have taken a second-level course in the same area.
 These restrictions are noted in the calendars, and they can prove frustrating to exchange students who have, after all, very little chance of having taken prerequisite courses.
-You need to "talk your way into" courses by explaining to the instructor or the advisor (1) what kind of work you have done in that field already, (2) that you are an exchange student who will only have one opportunity to take the course, and (3) that you believe you will succeed in the course.
+You need to "talk your way into" courses by explaining to the instructor or the advisor (1) that you are an exchange student who will only have one opportunity to take the course; (2) and indicate the kind of course work you have already done in that field that has given you the necessary preparation for the course.